cedaro/structure/README.md

 # Structure

-> An example plugin demonstrating a method for structuring WordPress plugins.
+An example plugin demonstrating a method for structuring WordPress plugins using Composer and the [WP Plugin Library](https://github.com/cedaro/wp-plugin).